GSA/fedramp-gov/_projects/assessors.md

 <section id="post-auth">

 <h3>Post Authorization</h3>
 <p>After an authorization has been granted, the cloud service enters continuous monitoring.
-3PAOs perform annual testing as required by the CSP and the authorizing party.</p>
+3PAOs perform annual testing as required by the CSP and the authorizing party.
+CSPs can also engage 3PAOs during the continuous monitoring phase to validate Deviation Requests, Significant Changes, and participate in or fully perform monthly assessments.</p>